 All PSHE teaching takes place in a respectful, safe learning environment and is underpinned by our school ethos and values.
 The curriculum content complies with the statutory requirements for Primary Relationships and Health Education and is in line with best practice and consultation with the PSHE Association.
-The new curriculum is mandatory in all schools effective from September 2020.
 If you would like any further information about the content of the curriculum, please contact Mrs Sablon.